Solutions-Nitriques/jQuery-sizing/README.md

 It is **not** backwards compatible with version 1.

-Please use [Github's issue tracker](https://github.com/Solutions-Nitriques/jQuery-sizing/issues) to report any anomalies or [our website's](http://www.deuxhuithuit.com) contact form to say hi!.
+Please use [Github's issue tracker](https://github.com/Solutions-Nitriques/jQuery-sizing/issues) to report any anomalies or [our website's](http://www.deuxhuithuit.com) contact form to say hi!

 ## Table of contents